DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification
     - Focuse is on confidentiality ✏️
     - Simple security property: 🔥No read-up
-    - Star (*) property: No write-down (AKA confinement property)
+    - Star (*) security property: 🔥No write-down ( an individual may not write to a file at a lower classification level than that of the individual.
+AKA confinement property)
     - Discretionary Security Property: uses an access matrix (need to know in order to access)
     - Doesn't address covert channels
 - 🔴**Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
     - Focus is on integrity ✏️
     -  is based on information flow, and is a multilevel model.
-    - Simple integrity property: “🔥No read down” ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret)
+    - Simple integrity property: 🔥No read down ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret)
-    - Star (*) property: “No write up” (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
+    - Star (*) integrity property: 🔥No write up (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
 - 🔴**Take-Grant**:
     - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object